0xRnato/ICTMG-web-app/README.md

 Then just run:

     npm install
+    bower install
     npm start

-And the application will be runing.
+And the application will be runing at: [http://localhost:8080/](http://localhost:8080/ "Localhost address")